What Is Included In Hobby Costs

 The hobby loss rule is a provision in the United States tax code that allows individuals to deduct losses from their hobbies against their other income.
 The rule applies to any activity that is undertaken for recreation or relaxation and that is not engaged in for profit.

-See also What Counts As A Hobby For Taxes
+See also What Income Is Concidered A Hobby

 To qualify for the deduction, the activity must be regular and continuous.
 The taxpayer must also have records to support the amount of the deduction.
 For example, if a taxpayer spends $1,000 on materials for a hobby in a given year, they may be able to deduct $1,000 of losses against their other income.